 This allows Users to have different roles and different access privileges to your website.
 Once created, a user will be able to log in to your website with their unique Username and Password.

-WordPress's user roles include site administrator, editor, author, contributor and subscriber.
-These user roles control the level of site management granted to a user — including the ability to write, edit or publish content on your site.
+WordPress user roles include Super Site Administrator, AdministratorEditor, Author, Contributor and Subscriber.
+These user roles control the level of site management granted to a user, including the ability to write, edit or publish content on your site.
 User's with lower access roles will see fewer options in the WordPress Dashboard when they are logged in.

-To add a new user to your WordPress site, log in to your WordPress site and click to expand the User's menu
+To add a new user to your WordPress site, log in and click to expand the "User's" menu

 1) Click the Add New link located in the User's menu